leozz37/leozz37/README.md

 # Hi, I'm Leonardo

-I'm a computer engineering student, currently working with C/C++ and Python, robotics and astronautics enthusiast and open source defender.
+I'm a 21 years old backend developer focused on C++ and Python, and I'm robotics and astronautics enthusiast.
+Feel free to contact me on my social medias.

 ## Curiosities

 🇧🇷 Living in Curitiba, Brazil

-👨 21 years old

 🎓 Computer Engineering Student @ Positivo University